somphene/somphene.github.io/log/_posts/2020-09-05-01-who-running-free.md

 ### Reflections on Walking in New Shoes

-As we transition to new roles, we add new layers to your professional and personal identity.
+As we transition to new roles, we add new layers to our professional and personal identity.
 Sometimes a new role can feel like a new pair of shoes: they look great, but they can rub and make our heels sore, but eventually, the shoes become fully ours, fit well, and are a pleasure to wear.
 Here is a story of a time of shifting roles.

 ### Who Running Free